 As with all of our metal style frames, they are powder coated (which is a process that binds paint to the aluminum) giving it a glossy, consistent finish.
 The “Art Size” can be up to 42″x62″ so metal is a particularly great choice for larger works.

-The 93 white metal frame has an especially contemporary look, which pairs well with more modern or abstract artworks — the profile is thin enough to provide a subtle border without being overpowering.
+The Ashford in white frame has an especially contemporary look, which pairs well with more modern or abstract artworks — the profile is thin enough to provide a subtle border without being overpowering.

-Our 15 metal frame is also about 3/8″ thick, but rather than the flat/square edge of the 93 it instead has a rounded front-facing profile.
+Our Hanover style is also about 3/8″ thick, but rather than the flat/square edge of the Ashford it instead has a rounded front-facing profile.